Article134-tech/lititzbmx-docs/standards/LBS-001-Recording-About-Us-Description-Standard.md

-# LBS-001: Recording About Us Description Standard
+# LBS-001: Lititz BMX Recording Description “About” Standards

-**Document ID:** LBS-001
+**Document Number:** LBS-001
-**Title:** Recording About Us Description Standard
+**Title:** Lititz BMX Recording Description “About” Standards
 **Status:** Active
-**Version:** 1.0
+**Version:** 1.9
 **Effective Date:** July 2026
+**Owner:** Lititz BMX

 ---

 # Purpose

-This standard establishes the required structure for the standardized "About" section used within Lititz BMX recording descriptions.

-The objective is to maintain consistency across published recordings while improving discoverability, internal linking, search engine optimization (SEO), and long-term archive preservation.

-This standard applies to all eligible Lititz BMX media productions unless a documented exception exists.
+This document establishes the standard description format used for Lititz BMX recordings published across YouTube and other supported media platforms.
+The objective is to provide a consistent viewer experience while directing audiences to the broader Lititz BMX Archive and related educational resources.

 ---